 Study Notes on Indian Logical Reasoning Based on Updated Logical reasoning syllabus

-A logical reasoning is an analysis of a test that checks the particular ability.
+Logical reasoning is an analysis of a test that checks a particular ability.
 It could have verbal or numerical questions.
-It is a process were one tries to apply several reasons to come to a conclusion.
+It is a process where one tries to apply several reasons to come to a conclusion.